 Meet Aisha, sport management graduate, who’s now making waves in her hometown of Luton.
 We caught up with her to hear how her degree helped her land a meaningful role—and why she’s passionate about using sport to bring people together.

-What kind of projects are you currently working on?
+What projects are you working on right now?

 What led you to pursue a career in sport and wellbeing?